New York City housing shortage: Demand factors

 Between 2000 and 2012, the median rent of an apartment increased 75 percent in New York City compared to 44 percent for the rest of the United States.
 The increase impacted the poor and working class most.
 There was a loss of 400,000 apartments renting for $1,000 a month or less (constant 2012 dollars) and a resulting gain of apartments renting over this.
 This was not a small shift but saw 240,000 units renting for $601–800 disappear and apartments renting for $1,201-1,600 having the highest gains.
 Median rent in constant dollars increased from $839 in 2000 to $1,100 in 2012.

 Partially offsetting the growth in housing units was an increase in population to 8.6 million people.
 All boroughs, including the Bronx, are close to all-time population highs as of 2018.
 Factors include an increase in employment to 4.5 million jobs and a trend of decreasing crime.

+As of 2025, housing prices in the NYC area are so high that most first-time home buyers, even if they are relatively well paid, can only afford to buy a home if their parents can give them large sums of money.
+The ability and willingness of some older parents to pay for their adult children's housing and other expenses drives up rent and purchase prices.